 Twenty years after that first trip people were still queuing “half the night for meat.”

 In 1948 Adam’s position as a former Polish soldier entitled him, under the Polish Resettlement Act, 1947, to some form of tertiary education.
-He decided to enrol in an agricultural course in Glasgow.
-Because of his year in the hospital, he could not take advantage of a more academic route.
+He decided to enrol in an agricultural course in Glasgow—his year in the hospital prevented him from taking advantage of a more academic route.
 On graduating from the agricultural course, a Pole offered him a job running a 200-acre farm.
 Adam turned it down after his first practical experience.

 “We learned a lot, but we didn’t learn being a farmer.
 The practical was hard, especially digging potatoes, bending all day.
-I didn’t take to it,” chuckles Adam, his city upbringing showing through.
+I didn’t take to it.”
+Adam never did lose the influence of his city upbringing.